-Understanding climate risks goes beyond simply analyzing climaterelated phenomena like sea level rise, extreme precipitation, and heat waves.
+beyond simply analyzing climate-related phenomena like sea level rise, extreme precipitation, and heat waves.
 It also requires examining how these events can affect regions, communities, and individual households differently.
 A key challenge is navigating an uncertain future, particularly since multiple climate-related phenomena, such as heavy rainfall and sea-level rise, can occur simultaneously and amplify each other's effects.
 Risk management strategies must be flexible enough to adapt to various scenarios while respecting the values and needs of all those affected.

-Housing, insurance, and mortgage markets
+Housing, Insurance, and Mortgage Markets

-BIB Changing climate conditions will have a profound effect on housing and other real estate assets in the region's densely populated coastal areas.
+coastal areas.
 Our researchers are investigating how climate risks affect property, insurance, and mortgage markets; the economic costs of climate hazards; and the market impacts of policy interventions.